-Adopting a dog whose breed does not match to your life style can be very difficult to manage, and lead to a very unhappy dog.
+Adopting a dog whose breed does not match your lifestyle can be very difficult to manage and lead to a very unhappy dog.

-Today, read our advice on how make sure a dog breed matches you and your family lifestyle:
+In this article, we will give you advice on how to choose a dog breed that matches you and your family's lifestyle.

 Are you able to offer this dog the life that they deserve?